quead/angular-youtube-player/README.md

 - Refactoring entire app services and components
 - Improved speed performance and fixed major bugs
 - Implemented login with google account
+- New way to loading the app
-- Keep your playlist and settings in cloud
+- *Keep your playlist and settings in cloud - WIP*
 - *Implemented session key to keep playlist in cloud (without account) - WIP*
-- New way to loading the app

 Angular YouTube Player 2.2
 - Sort playlist by drag and drop (used [ng2-dragula](https://valor-software.com/ng2-dragula/ "NG2 Dragula"))